1EdTech/lets-build-an-extended-transcript/tutorial-1/index.md

 ```

-If you save the file and upload it, you will see that nothing has changed.
-Again, the transcript entities describe possible achievement objects, but they do not suggest that a learner has actually done something.
+As expected, if you save the file and upload it to the viewer, you will see that nothing has changed.

 Second, let's add another record: